Zuheiir/Zuheiir/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=Zuheiir&color=blue)

 Welcome to my GitHub profile!
-I'm a passionate [Software Engineer] from [London, UK].
+I'm a passionate Software Engineer from London, UK.
 I love to explore new technologies and contribute to open-source projects.
 Here's a bit more about me:

 ## 🚀 About Me